The Trimdon Level Crossing

 Cornish’s evocative paintings and drawings provide an unrivalled social record, chronicling an important era in English history.
 His work is part of a deeper and more complex unravelling and re-evaluation of history.

 His observations of people and places are a window into a world which no longer exists, but which he has immortalised for us all in moments captured in drawings and paintings.
 His journey, from former miner to professional artist, is a story of determination and resilience to overcome hardship and prejudice.
 Working class painters were deemed to be ‘Sunday painters’ and there was an assumption of naivety of such artists by the Arts establishment because of their occupation, as well as implied political associations.
-Cornish was refused support from the Miners Welfare Fund to attend The Slade School of Art in London and there are other examples of prejudice and resentment from some of his contemporaries because he lacked an academic background.
+Cornish was unable to attend The Slade School of Art in London because he was in a reserved occupation in 1939.
+There are examples of prejudice and resentment from some of his contemporaries because he lacked an academic background.
 Cornish was the victim of an unfortunate example of prejudice during the 1940s which was to eventually lead to a positive outcome.

 Cornish met Sarah Bartley in 1944 at a dance at the Clarence Ballroom in Spennymoor..
 The courtship lasted for two years until they were married at Rose Street Methodist Chapel in Trimdon.
 Sarah Lived in Trimdon and was a nurse during the war years and also an accomplished pianist.
 Trimdon was 8 miles from Spennymoor and Cornish would spend some time at the family home with Sarah and her 3 brothers and 3 sisters.
 Her father was a former miner and her grandfather was a founder member of the Blackhall Colliery band.